HM Prison Guys Marsh: History

 Guys Marsh was a former US Military Hospital.
 In 1960 it opened as a borstal (HM Borstal Guys Marsh).
-The buildings were standard World War II Nissen huts and the only buildings that had been added were the officers' quarters (around 50 houses) and the boiler house.
+The buildings were standard World War II Nissen huts, and the only buildings that had been added were the officers' quarters (around 50 houses) and the boiler house.
 The borstal continued in the buildings until the 1980s, when gradually the structures of the building were rebuilt or refurbished.
 In 1984, Guys Marsh became a Young Offender Institution.
 In 1992, it began also housing adult prisoners when the building of a perimeter fence made it a closed establishment.
-Guys Marsh soon became an all-adult prison, and within 18 months the gaol managed to increase its operating capacity by 278.
+Guys Marsh soon became an all-adult prison, and within 18 months the gaol managed to increase its operating capacity by 69.

-In January 2002 the Board of Visitors criticised Guys Marsh prison failing to meet government standards on re-offending rates amongst released prisoners.
+In January 2002, the Board of Visitors criticised Guys Marsh prison failing to meet government standards on re-offending rates amongst released prisoners.
 The board blamed a shortage of staff and shortage of money for poor facilities at the jail.
-The Board also expressed concern over medical care, after a local GPs practice withdrew its services from the prison.
+The Board also expressed concern over medical care, after a local GP' practice withdrew its services from the prison.

-In March 2017 a wing of the prison had to be evacuated when a prisoner climbed onto the roof and started a fire there.
+In March 2017, a wing of the prison had to be evacuated when a prisoner climbed onto the roof and started a fire there.